Harshad2321/Legal-AI-Simplifier/backend/README.md

   "language": "en",
   "word_count": 247,
   "confidence_score": 0.89,
-  "disclaimer": "⚠️ Disclaimer: This is AI assistance, not legal advice."
+  "disclaimer": "⚠️Disclaimer: This is AI assistance, not legal advice."
 }
 ```